 Preparing a comprehensive schoolwide plan that describes how the school will improve academic achievement throughout the school, but particularly for the lowest-achieving students, by addressing the needs identified in the comprehensive needs assessment.
 (ESEA section 1114(b)(7)).
 The schoolwide plan must include a description of how the strategies the school will be implementing will provide opportunities and address the learning needs of all students in the school, particularly the needs of the lowest-achieving students.
 (ESEA section 1114(b)(7)(A)(i), (iii)).
-The plan must also contain descriptions of how the methods and instructional strategies that the school intends to use will strengthen the academic program in the school, increase the amount and quality of learning time, and help provide an enriched and accelerated curriculum, including programs and activities necessary to provide a well-rounded education.
-(ESEA section 1114(b)(7)(A)(ii)).
+The plan must also contain descriptions of how the methods and instructional strategies that the school intends to use will strengthen the academic program in the school, increase the amount and quality of learning time, and help provide a well-rounded education.
+(ESEA section 1114(b)(7)(A)(i)).
 To ensure that the plan results in progress toward addressing the needs of the school, the plan should include benchmarks for the evaluation of program results.
 This plan may be integrated into an existing improvement plan.